KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:start-after: XR_DOCS_TAG_BEGIN_include_GraphicsAPI_Vulkan
 		:end-before: XR_DOCS_TAG_END_include_GraphicsAPI_Vulkan

-You can also include `OpenXRDebugUtils.h` to help with set up of `XrDebugUtilsMessengerEXT`.
+You can also include `OpenXRDebugUtils.h` to help with the set-up of `XrDebugUtilsMessengerEXT`.

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp